segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 > info "Linked Audiences is in public beta"
 > Linked Audiences is in public beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.

-Linked Audiences allows you to build a warehouse first solution that powers individualized customer experiences using the relational data you've defined in your [Data Graph](/docs/unify/linked-profiles/data-graph/).
+Linked Audiences allows you to build a warehouse-first solution that powers individualized customer experiences using the relational data you've defined in your [Data Graph](/docs/unify/linked-profiles/data-graph/).

 You can: